Statistical Learning Theory for Control: A Finite Sample Perspective

 \subsubsection{Robust Control Methods}

 While the CE controller is optimal when the model error $\varepsilon$ is very small, there are nevertheless many cases of interest where only a coarse model is available and the model error is too large to guarantee that the CE controller is stabilizing~\cite{dean2020_on_the_sample}.
 In such settings, an alternative is to design a robust controller which stabilizes all possible systems consistent with the model estimates and error bounds.
 In~\cite{tu2017non}, the problem of robust control from coarse system identification was studied in the non-asymptotic regime.
 In~\cite{dean2020_on_the_sample} a robust control scheme based on System Level Synthesis (SLS)~\cite{ANDERSON2019364} is introduced which uses finite sample model error information.
-SLS controllers can also be deployed in the case of state/input constraints~\cite{dean2019safely} as well as partially observed systems~\cite{boczar2018finite}.
-An alternative Input-Output Parameterization (IOP) framework was adapted in~\cite{furieri2022near} to deal with uncertain partially observed systems.
 The aforementioned robust control designs are safer than the CE controller in general.
 However, the cost of this robustness is that the resulting controller suboptimality guarantees are worse.
 Contrary to~\eqref{eq:maniace}, they enjoy suboptimality guarantees of the order of

 where $\widehat{K}$ is the robust controller.
 It is unknown whether this suboptimality is inherent or an artefact of the analysis.
+SLS controllers can also be deployed in the case of state/input constraints~\cite{dean2019safely} as well as partially observed systems~\cite{boczar2018finite}.
+An alternative Input-Output Parameterization (IOP) framework was adapted in~\cite{furieri2022near} to deal with uncertain partially observed systems.